carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### value

 The `value` factory method is used to create a value channel.
-An optional  argument , values between the `()`, can be specified to bind the channel to a specific value.
+An optional  argument , values between the `()`, can be specified to assign the channel to a specific value.
 For example:

 ~~~
 ch1 = Channel.value()